The Fire on the Snow: Background

+Leslie Rees, the ABC's drama editor, called The Fire on the Snow the "finest-written radio play yet to have come out of Australia, and among the finest-written half-dozen from anywhere."

+Original 1941 Production

-The original production was produced by Frank Clewlow and was to have starred Peter Finch as Scott, but he joined the army only four days before broadcast, so Frank Harvey replaced him.
+The original production of the plat was produced by Frank Clewlow and was to have starred Peter Finch as Scott, but he joined the army only four days before broadcast, so Frank Harvey replaced him.
 Clewlow decided to employ a female actor, Ida Osbourne, as narrator to contrast with the all-male cast.
 No copy of this original production exists.